St Bernard Vs Bernese Mountain Dog Compare

 However, like St. Bernards, Bernese Mountain Dogs are a large breed and require a lot of space to move around.
 They also shed heavily and have a thick coat, which requires regular grooming to prevent matting and tangles.
 Bernese Mountain Dogs are also prone to heat sensitivity, and should not be exposed to high temperatures for extended periods.

-st bernard vs bernese mountain dog: Grooming
+St bernard vs Bernese mountain dog: Grooming

 St. Bernards and Bernese Mountain Dogs are both large breeds with long, thick coats, which require regular grooming to keep them healthy and free of matting and tangles.